ButKor/c8y-measurement-batchcollector/README.md

 * with non-colliding time spans (thus no duplicates)
 * with each chunk having less than the allowed measurements per chunk

+Once existing, the project is fetching all measurements for each chunk and appends them together in a single CSV file.

 # Logic

 The implementation executes below steps: